vojtechruz/vojtechruzicka-blog/src/posts/destructuring-javascript/index.md

 let [a=2, b=4, c=6] = myArray; // a=1, b=4, c=6
 ````

 Because it is called destructuring, you might think that items are actually removed from the source array.
 This is, however, not the case, the source array remains unchanged.
-This applies also to destructuring objects.
+The same also applies to destructuring objects.

 ### Ignoring items
 If you want to skip certain items, you can do it like this: